thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kend-saleshub-orders-grid.md

 ![kendo-saleshub-orders-grid-screenshot](images/kendo-saleshub-orders-grid-screenshot.png)

-In this section we'll show you how the Orders grid is setup using the Kendo UI MVC Extensions.
+In this section we'll show you how the Orders grid is set up using the Kendo UI MVC Extensions.

 The Orders grid can be found in **Views/Home/Index.cshtml**